Vittorio Veneto: Media

 Radio Palazzo Carli is a community radio managed by a non-profit organization.
 The RPC Association is not for profit and is proposed as a religious, social and educational sound broadcasting service through the transmission of various self-produced or acquired programs from third parties.
 There are two detached studios: in Vittorio Veneto and in Conegliano.
 The connection with the Vittorio Veneto Cathedral and the one with the inBlu circuit from Rome is also functioning.
 The reception frequency for the Vittoriese is FM 103.90 MHz.

 Infrastructure and transport

 Railways

 The city of Vittorio Veneto has two railway stations served by the Ponte nelle Alpi-Conegliano line, fully electrified since February 2021: the Vittorio Veneto station, located in the city center and the Soffratta stop, located in the Ceneda district, serving the center historical district and the southern area of the city.

+On the Conegliano-Ponte nelle Alpi line interventions from September 14 to December 13, 2025, work will be done in Vittorio Veneto with a new underpass and trackwork.
+Waterproofing work in the tunnel, maintenance of embankments and walls, and the installation of an advanced safety system at the "Ai Gai" level crossing are planned.

 Language

 The local Venetian dialect, called "Cenedese," or since the fusion of Ceneda and Serravalle, "Vittoriese," pertains more to the northern variant of Venetian, such as the dialect of Belluno, but it also shares features with the central variant of Treviso due to the influence of Venice.

 Characteristics of Cenedese distinguishing it from Venetian include the frequent dropping of final "-o", for example, Venetian "gòto" ("cup") is gòt in Cenedese.
 When this occurs leaving a final "-m", the "-m" is further nasalized to an "-n".
 Thus, for example, Venetian "sémo" ("we are") is "sén" in Cenedese.

 Another rustic feature of Cenedese is that the first person singular of indicative verbs usually ends in "-e" rather than in "-o."
 Thus, Cenedese "mi magne" is equivalent to Venetian "mi magno" ("I eat"), "mi vede" ("I see") is "mi vedo," and "mi dorme" ("I sleep") is "mi dormo.

 A northern feature of Cenedese, shared with Bellunese, is its refusal to attach "ghe" onto the verb "avér" ("to have") as is done in the dialects of Venice, Padua, and Treviso.
 Thus, where Venetian says "mi gò" ("I have") or "ti ti gà" ("you (sing.) have"), Cenedese says "mi ò" and "ti te à," respectively.

 One can often find the past participle of second conjugation verbs ending in "-ést" in Cenedese, rather than "-u" as in modern Venetian, for example, "vegnést" ("came"), "bevést" ("drunken"), "vedést" ("seen"), etc.